DaveBenham/VenomModules/README.md

 ## MIX 4
 ![Mix 4 module image](./doc/Mix4.png)
-Compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping.
+A compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping.

 ### Level knobs and inputs 1 - 4
 These knobs control the level of each of the input channels before they are summed to create the Mix.
 The exact behavior depends on the setting of the Mode button.